 This is a joint initiative between FFN Education Committee and Regionalisation Committee as the follow on to the successful San Servolo Educational Nursing Project in which educational courses were hosted in many European Countries and China.

-Education will be provided which is based on the chapters of the open access Fragility Fracture Nursing book 2nd edition which will be available in late 2022.
-The project will start as a web course and will include a series of webinars.
+Education will be provided for nurses on the evidence based management of fragility fracture patients using an orthogeriatric approach.
+The information will be based on the chapters of the open access Fragility Fracture Nursing book, 2nd edition which will be available in 2023.
+The project will include online learning through a series of webinars, educational mentorship and assessment of learning achieved.
 The following countries have already shown interest in the Orthogeriatric Nursing Project: Albania, Bulgaria, Cyprus, Greece, Turkey, Ukraine.
-The following countries may also be involved: Belarus, Croatia, Czech Estonia, Hungary, Latvia, Lithuania, Macedonia, Moldova North Poland, Republic, Romania, Russia.
-Serbia, Slovakia and Slovenia.This Orthogeriatric Nursing Project, after the initial distribution in the Balkans and Eastern Europe, will be disseminated in other European Countries and the rest of the world.
+Work is being undertaken to support the initial distribution in the Balkans and Eastern Europe.
+Future plans will then be developed to modify the materials to support dissemination in other European Countries and other regions of the world.

 Supported by UCB and Orthopaedic Committee of the Chinese Nursing Association.